ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingExternalAero.rst

 IAdvancedFixedWingExternalAero
 ==============================

-.. py:class:: IAdvancedFixedWingExternalAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingExternalAero

    object

    Interface used to access the options for an external file aerodynamic strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingExternalAero

 Overview
 --------